toarch7/nt-recreated-public/README.md

 # Contributing
  Contributions are welcomed, unless your changes interfere recreation's purity too much (meaning, adding new content is undesired - instead you should create mods).

  You can also credit yourself [here](https://github.com/toarch7/nt-recreated-public/blob/main/objects/Credits/Create_0.gml) if you have done any substantial changes.

  You can help not only with the code, but also by improving or adding localizations.
 If you've contributed to a localization, mention yourself in credits accordingly.

 # Distributing
  Requirements of usermade builds weren't strictly stated, but the general rules are:
- * No form of monetary barrier should exists to access the game or any form of content (and source)
+ * No form of monetary barrier should exist to access the game, content and source
  * You should not remove any Vlambeer or Nuclear Throne branding
  * You must clearly state that this is not an official build of Nuclear Throne and this is not a work of collaboration with Vlambeer
  * Distribuing the game with official assets is purely on your own risk.
 Vlambeer won't take actions unless you do something really weird.